SuperOfficeDocs/contribution/markdown-guide/index.md

 * [link example](https://community.superoffice.com/)
 ```

-Indent one or more items to create a **nested list**.

-To add another element (such as paragraph, code block, or call-out) in a list without breaking the continuity of the list, **indent the element four spaces**.

 ## Angle brackets

 Angle brackets are used for HTML and XML tags and to denote placeholders in code.